-We help them by obtaining the protection of a temporary or permanent guardianship or conservatorship.
-When seeking guardianships and conservatorships we will conclude the initial filing as expeditiously and sensitively as possible and support the guardian or conservator throughout the duration of the proceeding, helping our clients to care for their physically or financially incapable loved ones with the confidence that they are in compliance with the law.
+At Myatt & Bell, P.C., we are committed to representing family members and friends of those who cannot handle their own physical and financial affairs.
+We help our clients obtain the protection of a temporary or permanent guardianship or conservatorship.
+When pursuing guardianships and conservatorships, we will conclude the initial filing as expeditiously and sensitively as possible while supporting the guardian or conservator throughout the proceedings.
+Our goal is to help our clients care for their loved ones with confidence.

-The extended incapacity of a parent can be extremely disruptive to a family, particularly if one child is required to take a greater role in caring for the incapacitated parent.
-We believe that while this transition is often disruptive, it does not have to be destructive to the family and the relationships between siblings.
-In fact, when properly prepared, and with sufficient support, families can navigate this period of life in a way that honors their incapacitated loved one and actually strengthens the bonds between family members.
+The extended incapacity of a parent or aging loved one can be highly disruptive to a family, particularly if one child must assume a greater role in caring for the incapacitated parent.
+While this transition can be difficult, it does not have to negatively impact the family or damage sibling relationships.
+When properly prepared and with sufficient support, families can navigate this period of life in a way that honors their loved one and strengthens the bonds among family members.

 Elder law focuses on the protection of individuals over the age of 65, regardless of their health.
 Most elder law issues arise when a loved one begins to struggle with or lose the capacity to care for themselves.
 Incapacity is most often a result of dementia or a similar illness.
 As we age, most of us will start to lose the ability to provide for our safety and well-being, care for ourselves, manage our finances, or perform daily tasks.
 Our experienced elder law attorneys are ready to help your family navigate the challenges associated with financial institutions or other authorities who may question your legal authority to act on behalf of your aging loved one.